scope-lab-vu/ns_gym/README.md

 # Install from source

 Requires `python = 3.10`.
-To install on MacOS and Linux make sure you are in the same directory as this README file then execute the following lines in the terminal.
+To install on MacOS and Linux make sure you clone this repo and are in the same directory as this README file then execute the following lines in the terminal.

 ```bash
 python3.10 -m venv ns_gym_env